 Onboarding/ Import Checks During the initial data onboarding or import, the system can perform rigorous checks to verify the format, file size, file type, and originating server address.
 Additionally, it can validate other identifiers such as meter ID, ensuring that the incoming data adheres to the expected standards.
 The system should have the ability to raise alerts in case of discrepancies.
 The system can also perform a comprehensive data transfer test, assessing potential challenges such as connection failures, outages, and missing values.
-Numerical/ Statistical Checks and Quality Control To maintain data accuracy within the expected range, numerical and statistical checks can be implemented.
-This includes as a minimum ensuring that the data falls within the operational range of the logging device.
+Numerical/ Statistical Checks To maintain data accuracy within the expected range, numerical and statistical checks can be implemented.
+This includes as a minimum ensuring that the data falls within the operational range of the logging and Quality Control device.
 Advanced mathematical and statistical methods can detect and assess irregularities or inconsistencies in project performance.
 Artificial Intelligence and machine learning can contribute to improving these assessments over time.
 The dMRV system can employ rigorous quality control measures to identify outliers, inconsistencies with comparable projects, and missing values.
 Checks include verifying data against plausible ranges, assessing distribution patterns, and conducting dynamic checks to identify implausible jumps in consecutive data points.
 This ensures the overall reliability and coherence of the data.
 Plausibility Cross-Checks Peripheral information can also be collected to allow cross-checks for plausibility, with the key check being the theoretical maximum output is based on parameters that influence (and correlate with) the project's performance.
 For instance, in renewable energy projects, theoretical maximum output is calculated based on solar irradiance from onsite measurement and/or online irradiation databases.
 While this is more challenging for cooking projects, ongoing data collection efforts allow for comparison against established patterns and historical data.
 Additionally, a portfolio of peer projects with similar features can be compared, assessing deviations from simulation data, and establishing correlations with internal data such as journal/logbooks, inventories, and purchase receipts.
 External data sources, such as weather or temperature data, can provide further sources of cross-checks.
+Handling Discrepancies In case of discrepancies during cross-checks, the dMRV system flags instances and allows for additional evidence and explanations, ensuring the use of conservative values in calculations.
+Alarms and alerts are sent for major data gaps, system malfunctions, or non-compliance with integrity checks.
+Regular maintenance and testing triggers alarms, and calibration checks are addressed conservatively.
+Error Resolution Process For errors, data gaps, or failed automatic checks, database operators should be informed promptly.
+The system should offer the option to complete or correct faulty datasets through manual submission of commented information to the dMRV platform, ensuring data accuracy and completeness.